|

 us past a spring fed pond, where we filled up our canteens and large

-two gallon water bag for tonights' dry shelter on the top of Chestnut
+two gallon water bag for use tonight at the dry shelter on the top

-Knob.
-We carried the 8 pounds per gallon 1.7 miles to an old rock
+of Chestnut Knob.
+We carried the 8 pounds per gallon 1.7 miles to

-hut situated in a grassy field near the summit.
-The hut was our
+an old rock hut situated in a grassy field near the summit.

-palace for the night, but was not very inviting on the inside.
 The

+hut was our palace for the night, but was not very inviting on the

-openness of the field allowed viewing the hazy sunset that evening.
+inside.
+The openness of the field allowed viewing the hazy sunset

+that evening.
 Today marked our one month anniversary on the trail.
-With that in

-mind, I felt like a king as I sat on the thrown out back and surveyed
+With that in mind, I felt like a king as I sat on the thrown out

-in the guides yet, and perhaps that is why it was not very appealing
+listed anywhere in the guides yet, and perhaps that is why it was

 Today we saw two wild turkeys along the roadwalk, and also some